-This course is a chronological survey of American history designed to introduce major events and themes from British colonization efforts to the American Civil War, focusing on the social. political, economic, intellectual, and diplomatic institutions.
+This course is a chronological survey of American history designed to introduce major events and themes from British colonization efforts to the American Civil War, focusing on the social, political, economic, intellectual, and diplomatic institutions.
 Topics include colonization, slavery and the slave trade, American Revolution, Civil War, and Reconstruction.
-Terms Offered: To be determined politics, the labor movement, Populism, Progressivism, segregation, the women's movement, World War I, the Great Depression, New Deal, World War II, post-war prosperity, the Cold War, the Civil Rights movement, the Vietnam War, and the post-Cold War era.
 Terms Offered: As needed